-For more information about how to create and deploy Windows Firewall policies for Endpoint Protection, see How to create and deploy Windows Firewall policies for Endpoint Protection in System Center Configuration Manager.
+For more information, see How to create and deploy Windows Firewall policies for Endpoint Protection.

 Windows Defender Advanced Threat Protection

-Starting with version 1606 of Configuration Manager (current branch), Endpoint Protection can help manage and monitor Windows Defender Advanced Threat Protection (ATP).
-Windows Defender ATP is a new service that will help enterprises to detect, investigate, and respond to advanced attacks on their networks.
-See Windows Defender Advanced Threat Protection.
+Endpoint Protection manages and monitors Windows Defender Advanced Threat Protection (ATP).
+The Windows Defender ATP service helps enterprises detect, investigate, and respond to advanced attacks on the corporate network.
+For more information, see Windows Defender Advanced Threat Protection.

 Endpoint Protection Workflow

 Use the following diagram to help you understand the workflow to implement Endpoint Protection in your Configuration Manager hierarchy.

 Endpoint Protection Client for Mac Computers and Linux Servers

 System Center Endpoint Protection includes an Endpoint Protection client for Linux and for Mac computers.
 These clients are not supplied with Configuration Manager; instead, you must download the following products from the Microsoft Volume Licensing Service Center.

 You must be a Microsoft Volume License customer to download the Endpoint Protection installation files for Linux and the Mac.